hantsy/jakartaee-faces-sample/docs/guide.md

 * [ButterFaces](http://www.butterfaces.org/), another JSF components project based on Bootstrap 4 and JQuery
 * [OmniFaces](http://showcase.omnifaces.org/), a swiss-knife like JSF utility lib.

-Get the [complete codes](https://github.com/hantsy/jakartaee-faces-sample) from my Github.
+Some other files we did not motioned here, please check the [complete codes](https://github.com/hantsy/jakartaee-faces-sample) from my Github.

 ## Running the Application